johnofleek/mdot2usbc_notes/configmdot2.md

 ip link set dev wwan0 up
 ```

-# set the APN and start the network connection
+# Set the APN and start a network connection
 You can also set other credentials - please refer to the qmicli manual

 ```